Rekjal/projTapRoom/README.md

 ## Specifications:

 * Spec 1: Creation of `New Keg`

 + Input: On `landing page`, click on `Add New Keg` button

 + Output: The app shall display below component. ![alt text](https://github.com/Rekjal/projTapRoom/blob/master/src/img/Add_New_Keg.png)

 When above form is submitted, a flex box gets created with entered information (see image below)

 ![alt text](https://github.com/Rekjal/projTapRoom/blob/master/src/img/Tap_Room_with_1_Keg.png)

-* Spec 2: Dispplay `Keg Details`
+* Spec 2: Display `Keg Details`

 + Input: Click anywhere inside a flex box

 + Output: User gets navigated to `Keg Details page` from where one can either `Delete` entire keg or `Update` data pertaining to current keg.

 ![alt text](https://github.com/Rekjal/projTapRoom/blob/master/src/img/Keg_Details_page.png)

 * Spec 3: Rendering of unlimited number of cards in an evenly spaced manner

 + Input: Add multiple kegs

 + Output: UI will render multiple cars in an evenly spaced manner

 ![alt text](https://github.com/Rekjal/projTapRoom/blob/master/src/img/Tap_Room_with_many_Kegs.png)

 * Spec 4: Track remaining pint in a Keg and displaying alert messages when quantity edges closer to 0

 + Input: Click `Sell` button on a keg box

 + Output: Each click of button will decrease the number of pints left by 1.

 + Once pint hits 0, further reduction is prevented by disabling the button.

 + Keg gets updated with a message `"Out of Stock"` once it's empty.

 + When pints left in a keg is under 10, keg gets updated with a message `"Almost Empty"`.

 ![alt text](https://github.com/Rekjal/projTapRoom/blob/master/src/img/Tap_Room_tracking_pints_and_alert_Messages)